 How long does the Uncontested divorce process take?

 While there are always exceptions, uncontested divorces typically take 45-90 days from the date we begin work on the matter until divorce is finalized.
 The primary factors involved are:

 Whether or not you and your spouse are able to reach an amicable agreement and how long that process takes; and

-Which judge you are assigned to and how frequently he or she has dates and times set aside for uncontested final hearings.
+Which judge you are assigned to and how frequently he or she sets aside dates and times for uncontested final hearings.

 Uncontested Divorce Consultations

 We welcome the opportunity to help you and solve your divorce or family law problem.
 Please contact our office at (813) 251-6222 today to schedule a consultation.